Surveying the Landscape of Ethics-Focused Design Methods: Abstract

 \section{Abstract}

 Over the past decade, HCI researchers, design researchers, and practitioners have increasingly addressed ethics-focused issues through a range of theoretical, methodological and pragmatic contributions to the field.
-While many forms of design knowledge have been proposed and described, we focus explicitly on knowledge that has been codified as ``methods,'' which we define as any supports for everyday work practices of designers.
+While many forms of design knowledge have been proposed and described, we focus explicitly on knowledge that has been codified as ``methods,'' which we define as structured supports for everyday work practices of designers.
 In this paper, we identify, analyze, and map a collection of 63 existing ethics-focused methods intentionally designed for ethical impact.
-We present a content analysis, providing a descriptive record of how they operationalize ethics, their intended audience or context of use, their ``core'' or ``script,'' and the means by which these methods are formulated, articulated, and languaged.
-Building on these results, we provide an initial definition of ethics-focused methods identifying potential opportunities for the development of future methods to support design practice and research.
+Building on results of a content analysis of these methods, we contribute a descriptive record of how these methods operationalize ethics, their intended audience or context of use, their ``core'' or ``script,'' and the means by which these methods are formulated and codified.
+Building on these results, we provide an initial definition of ethics-focused methods, identifying potential opportunities for the development of future methods to support ethical design practice.

 \ccsdesc[500]{Human-centered computing~Interaction design process and methods} \ccsdesc[500]{Social and professional topics~Codes of ethics}

 \keywords{design methods, ethics, values, design practice}